MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 The **Ingestion result** metric provides information about the total number of sources that were successfully ingested and those that failed to be ingested.

-In this example, we'll use this metric to view the result of our ingestion attempts and use the detailed status information to help troubleshoot any failed attempts.
+In this example, we'll use this metric to view the result of our ingestion attempts and use the status information to help troubleshoot any failed attempts.

 1. In the **Metrics** pane in Azure Monitor, select **Add Metric**.
 1. Select *Ingestion result* as the **Metric** value and *Sum* as the **Aggregation** value.
-This selection shows you the ingestion operations over time in one chart line.
+This selection shows you the ingestion results over time in one chart line.
-1. Select the **Apply splitting** button above the chart and choose *Status* to segment your chart by the status of the ingestion operations.
+1. Select the **Apply splitting** button above the chart and choose *Status* to segment your chart by the status of the ingestion results.
 After selecting the splitting values, click away from the split selector to close it.

-Now the metric information is split by status, and we can see information about the status of the ingestion operations split into three lines:
+Now the metric information is split by status, and we can see information about the status of the ingestion results split into three lines:

 1. Blue for successful ingestion operations.
 2. Orange for ingestion operations that failed because of *Entity not found*.